Informfully/Recommenders/README.md

   articleCollection = ["A", "B", "C"]

   # List of users to populate the graph with user nodes.
+  # Scores allow to label similar and dissimilar user.
+  # The closer the score, the more similar the users.
-  # Scoring is disabled in the current setup (all users share the same score).
+  # However, scoring is disabled in the current submission.
+  # I.e., all users have the same score.
   userScores = [1, 1, 1]

   # List of user-item interactions to create edges between user and item nodes.